maxice8/kubernetes/README.md

 > Add DNS entry for git.${DOMAIN}
 >
 > Required environment variables: **DOMAIN**
+>
+> Requires port 22 to be unused (e.g. using Tailscale for SSH) as port 22 is redirected to git in the deployment

 ```sh
 cat forgejo.yaml | envsubst | kubectl apply -f -